 MXA RETRO TEST: WE RIDE SCOTT SHEAK’S 2001 PLANO HONDA CR125

 We get misty-eyed sometimes thinking about past bikes we loved, as well as ones that should remain forgotten.
 We take you on a trip down memory lane with bike tests that got filed away and disregarded in the MXA archives.
 We reminisce on a piece of moto history that has been resurrected.
-Here is our test of Scott Sheak’s 2001 Plano Honda CR125 as it ran 17 years ago.
+Here is our test of the late Scott Sheak’s 2001 Plano Honda CR125 as it ran 22 years ago.

 When Scott Sheak announced his return to the United States after an aborted second year on the Grand Prix circuit, we weren’t shocked.
 Europe isn’t the most friendly place for a lone American.
 With Mike Brown coming home to contest the 125 Nationals for Team Pro Circuit and Jeff Dement back in Texas with an injury, Scott was the only American battling for the 125 World Championship.

 Scott had inklings that his 2001 European foray would come to a nasty end.
 First, the Italian team that he had signed with failed to come up with the promised money.
 Scott refused to board the transatlantic flight until the team lived up to its commitment.
 By the time the cash showed up, Scott only had a month to get acclimated.
 Second, Scott says his new team was so disorganized that every time he asked to go testing, the team had a reason why they couldn’t go.
 In the end, Scott was forced to race an almost box-stock CR125.
 Amazingly, he finished inside the top 10 at the first two GPs and had the fastest lap in timed qualifying at the third round in Australia.
 Finally, by the fourth round of the 125 GP season, Scott had had enough.